The Secret Agent's Guide to Dominating Business Intelligence

 The Spy’s Toolkit: Essential Tools for Your Intelligence Operation

 Every good spy needs their gadgets, and your intelligence team is no exception.
-Here are some tools to consider:
+Here are some cutting-edge tools to consider:

-5. Secure Communication Platforms: Tools like Signal or Microsoft Teams for sharing sensitive intelligence internally.
+7. Secure Communication Platforms: Tools like Signal or Microsoft Teams for sharing sensitive intelligence internally.

 The Ethics of Espionage: Navigating the Moral Maze of Market Intelligence